mashford/outis-docsite/docs/pwaone/tutorial-basics/keys.md

 # Keys

-Keys are the core of Outis.
+Keys are the core of PWA One.
 They are used to generate your digital identity, sign your posts, and encrypt your messages.

 ## 1. Root Secret Key

-**RSK (Root Secret Key)** is the start point of your Outis journey.
+**RSK (Root Secret Key)** is the start point of your PWA One journey.

-- Like a Bitcoin wallet has a secret key, Outis has RSK to for generating everything else.
+- Like a Bitcoin wallet has a secret key, PWA One has RSK to for generating everything else.

 - RSK is a **Secret Key**, that's say, it will never leave your phone. _It will not be in the keychain, it will not in a remote server.
 And it's **your responsibility** to keep it safe_.